 Step by Step Guide:

-In a bowl, combine room temperature creamy peanut butter, confectioner’s sugar, vanilla extract, and butter:
+In a large bowl, combine room temperature creamy peanut butter, confectioner’s sugar, vanilla extract, and butter:

-Whip that together until you get a very fluffy mixture, that almost looks like frosting:
+Whip that all together using a hand mixer until you get a very fluffy texture.
+The peanut butter mixture will almost look like frosting:

-Use a cookie scoop to portion out the filling into small scoops:
+Use a 1T cookie scoop to portion out the filling into small scoops:

-Then dollop them directly onto a wax paper (or parchment paper) lined plate.
+Then dollop them directly onto a wax paper (or parchment paper) lined plate in a single layer.

 Because all of the ingredients are warm, they will be too loose to roll right now.